ssange2003/e2e-planner/README.md

 3. Re-run augment + train + evaluate

 **Model steers in the wrong direction consistently:**
-- Check the mirror augmentation is working: mirrored rows should have negated steering
+- Check the mirror augmentation is working: mirrored rows should have negated steering and flipped lane grid columns
 - Verify the JetRacer hardware inversion (`car.steering = -final_steering`) is correct for your vehicle

 **Throttle always too high or too low:**
-- Check `MAX_THROTTLE` in `planner_model.py` matches the value used during collection
+- Check `MAX_THROTTLE` in `planner_model.py` matches the `FULL_THROTTLE` value used in `planner_viewer.py`
-- Default is `0.30` — if `BASE_THROTTLE` in `collect_data_planner.py` was changed, update `MAX_THROTTLE` to match
+- Default is `0.35`

-**No lane detection (lane_detected always 0):**
+**No lane detection (lane grid all zeros):**
-- LKAS is not running or not detecting lanes
+- BiSeNet is not detecting lanes — check camera angle and lighting
-- The model still works but uses fallback lane positions — consider collecting dedicated data with LKAS running so the model learns both conditions
+- The model still operates but without lane information; collect dedicated data with BiSeNet running so the model learns both conditions

 **FPS too low during inference:**
-- Reduce `YOLO_SKIP` from 2 to 3 or 4 in `planner_inference.py`
+- YOLO runs on CPU (GPU is reserved for BiSeNet); reduce `YOLO_SKIP` to run YOLO less frequently
-- The planner forward pass itself is < 1 ms — YOLO is the bottleneck
+- The planner forward pass itself is < 1 ms — YOLO and BiSeNet are the bottlenecks

 ---